Start by using your information security objectives to determine your measurement information needs

-In keeping with the revised order of Annex SL text in ISO/IEC 27001, Clause 9.1, the key recommendation in ISO/IEC 27004 is to first determine the organisation’s information needs necessary to determine its information security performance and the effectiveness of its ISMS.
+The key recommendation in ISO/IEC 27004 is to first determine the organisation’s information needs necessary to determine its information security performance and the effectiveness of its ISMS.
 Knowing what one wants to achieve in making measurements, and the setting of worthwhile goals are key to obtaining the greatest value from an ISMS.
 Clause 9 corresponds to the CHECK in the Deming PLAN-DO-CHECK-ACT model and allows organisations to take stock of their information security performance and ISMS effectiveness by direct measurements, thereby facilitating informed decisions to be made regarding corrective actions and improvements.

 ISO defines monitoring as “determining the status of a system, process or an activity”, whereas measurement is a “process to determine a value”.
 Thus, monitoring is a series of measurements.
 A measure is a variable to which a value is assigned as the result of measurement.
 Given these definitions, and having determined one’s information needs, the next step is to determine the corresponding measure (or measures), how the measure should be evaluated, calculated, or scored, and the desired result of the measurement or target.

 To assist this process, ISO/IEC 27004 advocates the use of a form called a measurement construct and provides 35 completed examples.
 Organizations are advised to complete one such form for each information need.

 [Measurement construct based on the example given in ISO/IEC 27004:2016 “Information security management — Monitoring, measurement, analysis and evaluation”]